Scottify20/imdb-movie-search/README.md

-# IMDB Titles Search
+# OMDB Titles Browser
-A web app to browse information about titles included in the IMDB dataset.
-Titles include Movies, TV Series, and more.
+A simple web app to browse information about Movies, TV Series, and more in the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website")'s Dataset.

 ### Notes:
 * For demo purposes.
 The [OMDB API](https://www.omdbapi.com/ "OMDB API's Website")